gpower-crypto/Card-Recommendations/README.md

 ### Credit Card Recommendation

-The service includes a function to extract the merchant name from user queries.
-It makes an API call to the merchant credit card reward [API](https://rapidapi.com/max-now-max-now-default/api/merchant-credit-card-reward) provided by Heymax AI to get information about credit card rewards for a specific merchant.
-This can also be achieved by querying the database and obtaining the respective credit card data for a specific merchant.
-This process is called Retrieval-Augmented Generation.
+The service  supports queries for one or more merchants.
+It includes a function to extract the list of merchant names from user queries.
+The system then makes API calls to the merchant credit card reward API provided by Heymax AI, obtaining information about credit card rewards for each specified merchant.
+Alternatively, this information can be retrieved by querying the database for the respective credit card data for each merchant—a process known as Retrieval-Augmented Generation.

-The obtained data is used in conjunction with the user's query to prompt the OpenAI model for credit card recommendations.
+The obtained data is utilized with the user's query to prompt the OpenAI model for comprehensive credit card recommendations tailored to the specified list of merchants.

 Here are the prompt training examples used for the OpenAI model: